Nut06/Whendee/services/event-service/README.md

 ```

 - `202 Accepted` → vote stored, response contains updated tallies.
-- `409 Conflict` → user already voted or poll is tied and needs organiser decision.
+- `409 Conflict` → member already voted or poll is tied and needs organiser decision.
+- Only accepted members may vote, and each member can vote for exactly one option.

 #### Close poll